-So tell me, how has Jesus shown up in your life over these past five or six weeks, as we’ve been asking God to unbind our hearts?
-What did you expect when we began this Lenten journey, and how has reality matched your expectations?
-Let’s do a quick review.
+So tell me, how has Jesus shown up in your life during your Lenten journey, and how has reality matched your expectations?

 Jesus might be asking us, “Well, what did you expect?
-Didn’t you think I would show up if you asked me to?
+Didn’t you think I would show up?
 Don’t you know that I am with you, even to the end of the age?
-Didn’t you expect that I would be faithful to work in your lives, if you invited me to do it?
+And shouldn’t you expect me to be faithful to work in your lives, just as I did then?

 Jesus loves to overturn our expectations about him, and about God’s kingdom.
 The triumphal entrance into Jerusalem is a great example.
-This time, as you hear this familiar story, pay attention to the unexpected details in it.
+This time, as we read this familiar story, pay attention to the unexpected details in it.

 When they had come near Jerusalem and had reached Bethphage, at the Mount of Olives, Jesus sent two disciples, saying to them, “Go into the village ahead of you, and immediately you will find a donkey tied, and a colt with her; untie them and bring them to me.
 If anyone says anything to you, just say this, ‘The Lord needs them.’
 And he will send them immediately.”